AustinTapp/SFnet/README.md

 ### Pretrained Models

-To use pretrained models, make sure to download them from the provided OneDrive link and place them in the appropriate directory.
+To use pretrained models, make sure to download them from the shared link and place them in the appropriate directory.

 ---